 You’ve been running for a while now, grown organically, and let the quality of your work build your cred in the market.
 As a result, your client referrals and relationships have been driving your business growth, which is no bad thing.
 But you’ve just got to the pointy end of this phase.
 As you’ve grown and changed, your unique promise to market has become a bit old, addled and out of kilter with your audience.
 Action: brand positioning project.

-2016 was the year of the new brand position and you’re determined to do it inhouse - why hire a brand strategist when you have the knowledge of the market, clients and your strengths to do it yourself?
+2020 is the year of the new brand position and you’re determined to do it inhouse - why hire a brand strategist when you have the knowledge of the market, clients and your strengths to do it yourself?

 Ummm … so, where is it?

 Tell us the truth now – you’re no closer to that positioning statement than you were at the beginning of the year, right?
 And now, well, it’s been a wild 2020 and everyone is exhausted.
 So will you push it to next year?

 We see it a lot, and let’s face it, it is just one strategic element in a sea of strategic initiatives that need to be taken care of on your growth trajectory.
 Alas, this one is very important.
 Unless you can clearly state and back up what you stand for and why you’re the best choice for your buyer, how will they ever choose you?